 Do you need help or support?
 We provide a safe, caring and non-judgemental environment for you and your loved-ones.
 It often takes small steps to beat your addiction and it can be hard to make the initial step.
 Racing Welfare is here for everyone within the racing industry.
 We have friendly, trained counsellors you can talk to and if necessary can point you in the direction of further professional help.

 Our services are fully confidential so don’t be afraid to get in touch.
-There are also many sources online where you can reach help:
+You may also find the following information helpful: